seunomosowon/SA-geodistance/README.md

 #### Download

-Download the SA-geodistance at <https://splunkbase.splunk.com/app/3232/>.
+Download the SA-geodistance at [Splunkbase](https://splunkbase.splunk.com/app/3232/) OR [GitHub](https://github.com/seunomosowon/SA-geodistance).

 #### Installation steps

 To install and configure this app on your supported standalone platform, do one of the following:

-- Install on a standalone search head via the GUI <https://docs.splunk.com/Documentation/AddOns/released/Overview/Singleserverinstall>
+- Install on a standalone search head via the GUI (https://docs.splunk.com/Documentation/AddOns/released/Overview/Singleserverinstall)
 - Extract the app to ```$SPLUNK_HOME/etc/apps/``` and restart Splunk

 For a supported distributed environment, follow the steps to install the SA-geodistance on the search head only.